Comedian | Professor | Writer

 We Palestinians, on the other hand, haven’t yet gotten the South African message.
 Since Oslo, we have been fighting over imaginary borders, land swaps, and false power.
 In the meantime, the Palestinian Authority (a creation of the corrupt Oslo Accords) has been acting as the security and logistics subcontractor of the Israeli occupation for over twenty years.
 (We shouldn’t forget that before the PLO of Yasser Arafat, Saeb Erekat, and Mahmoud Abbas accepted the horrific Oslo agreement of 1993, organic Palestinian leaders like Hanan Ashrawi, Faisal Husseini, and Haidar Abdel Shafi rejected the same terms – some say even better – in 1991 in Madrid.)

-From a Palestinian point of view, the Oslo agreement were a total surrender.
+From a Palestinian point of view, the Oslo agreement was a total surrender.
 It marked our acceptance of an Israeli state based on racial supremacy and the existence of settlements.
 It also signaled a willingness to accept potential self-determination (which, of course, has not arrived yet) on less than a quarter of our homeland.
 In short, by signing Oslo, we Palestinians accepted Zionism.
 We, or at least the PLO leadership, became Zionists.
 Unsurprisingly, that was a bad idea.
-Also, as it turns out, our complete surrender wasn't enough for Israel, as settlements, aggression, and apartheid have only continued.
+Also, as it turns out, our complete surrender wasn’t enough for Israel, as settlements, aggression, and apartheid have only continued.
 This should surprise no one, as colonizers generally seek no less than the complete removal and/or extinction of their subjects.
-It is not part of the colonial recipe to accept "coexistence."
+It is not part of the colonial recipe to accept “coexistence.”

 Nelson Mandela would have never participated in the capitulation displayed by Palestinian leaders dating from 1993 until today.
 He would have asked for better.
 He would have urged that we actually speak the language of black South Africans, demanding equal rights in all of our homeland, pushing for one secular democratic state, rejecting all forms of racial supremacy.
 This is the language the world understands.
 It is the language of universal civil and political rights.
 It is the language of freedom.
 The language of victory.
 Sadly, our current crop of Palestinian leadership hasn’t learned the first word of it.